 2. Try mystery shopping

-Hire trained researchers to act like regular customers.
-They review your store, staff, and overall experience.
-This uncovers problems you might miss and helps improve service and employee training.
+Hire trained shoppers to act like regular customers.
+They evaluate the store environment, staff knowledge, and overall service.
+This process uncovers blind spots and leads to direct improvements in service quality and employee training.

 3. Segment your customers